 📍Location: Esplanade Valéry Giscard d’Estaing, 75007 Paris

-Free museums in Paris on the 1st Sunday of the month: Musée Gustave Moreau
+Free museums on the 1st Sunday of the month in Paris: Musée Gustave Moreau

 At the end of his life, Gustave Moreau decided to create a museum dedicated to his work.
 Since 1903, culture buffs have had the opportunity to push open the doors of this eponymous museum.
 Hundreds of paintings, watercolors and over 4,000 drawings by Gustave Moreau can be admired on 4 levels.
 The museum is free every 1st Sunday of the month.